 Theory: If an employee seeks assistance in resolving a problem, there is a chance that the problem can readily be resolved.
-If a person does not recognize that a problem exists, that person will have no reason to change his or her behavior.
+If a person does not recognize that a problem exists, that person will have no reason to change their behavior.